Competec/npm-audit/README.md

     ],
 }
 ```
-* githubAadvisoryId: The Github Advisory ID of the entry you wish to suppress
+* githubAdvisoryId: The Github Advisory ID of the entry you wish to suppress
 * suppress.until: The validity of the grace period until this audit is finished with error
 * suppress.reason: A note for yourself, to remember why you are suppressing this advisory